How to Get Great Cell Phone Coverage in Your RV

 These three components are connected via a coax cable that runs from the outside antenna to the amplifier and then to the inside antenna.
 The outside antenna captures overhead cell signal, pushes it through the amplifier, and re-broadcasts it inside your RV.
 It also does the same in reverse.
 The inside antenna captures your phone’s signal, amplifies it and beams it back to the cell towers.

-In other words, a cell phone booster for your RV can significantly improve your signal in most areas.
-But they aren’t without limitations.
+In other words, a cell phone booster for your RV can help you get better cell signal in an RV, and is likely to work in most places.
+But boosters aren’t without limitations.

 It’s important to understand that boosters can’t generate a cell signal out of thin air.
 They work by capturing and amplifying existing cell signals.
 Even if the signal is weak, a booster can help amplify it enough to provide good connectivity to your RV.
 But if there’s no signal at all, there isn’t anything for the booster to capture and amplify.